SpicySyntax/MachineLearningMarchMadness/README.md

 # MachineLearningMarchMadness
 Predictive solution for March Madness bracket
 Description:
-  - Try to predict the NCAA tournament bracket.
-Scrape data from the web and used ML to predict the outcomes of games
+  - Predict the NCAA tournament bracket using data scraped from the Web and Machine Learning algorithms.

 ## Components
   - `Web Scraper`: